 I love arriving into LAX from Asia – coming in from the Northwest, flying the downwind approach right over the top of LAX, then making the big right-hand sweeping turn back to the airport is an awesome homecoming every time.
 I’ve said many times before, and I’m going to proudly say it again: I love LA!

-Once through passport control and immigration, it was off to find that little regional jet that was going to take me home to San Diego…
+Once through passport control and immigration, it was off to the commuter terminal to catch a ride in American Airlines E175 first class home to San Diego.